 Scatter ashes into a particular shape

-Ashes are poured into a circle, star, heart or other shapes.
-Some like to have the shape surround a collection of candles, flowers or some significant objects.
+Ashes are poured into a circle, star, heart, or other shapes.
+Some like to have the shape surrounding a collection of candles, flowers, or some significant objects.
 Pouring the ashes into a particular shape will require holding the container close to the earth.

 Scatter ashes by raking the ashes into loose soil

 Ashes are ceremonially poured evenly on loose soil and raked into the ground.
-This technique is often used at scattering gardens.
+This technique is often used in scattering gardens.

 Scatter ashes by burial

-A hole is dug at least a foot deep and the ashes can either be poured in the hole or a biodegradable urn can be placed in the hole and covered.
+A hole is dug at least a foot deep and the ashes can either be poured into the hole or a biodegradable urn can be placed in the hole and covered.

 Scatter ashes into a body of water

 If scattering into the air on a beach be aware of the wind direction.
 You don’t want the ashes unexpectedly blowing back at you.
 Remember, some of the ashes are a fine powder and this will become airborne forming a whitish-grey cloud.
 Scattering into a body of water is best from a dock or from a boat where you can make sure and have the wind at your back.

 Consider using a scattering urn.
 Several companies make water-soluble urns specifically designed to float a few minutes in the water and then slowly sink or disintegrate.

 At some point in the scattering ceremony, people often toss flowers or petals into the water as a tribute.
 The flowers or petals float on top of the water as the ashes sink.